We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best Weatherproof

-The Grizzl-E is another rapid home EV charger that can be configured for 16, 24, 32, or 40 amps, depending on the circuit breaker available.
-At the highest rating, it will deliver up to 30 miles of charge per hour, which is very competitive.
-Yet the standout feature here is the protection offered by the NEMA 4 aluminum case.
+The Grizzl-E Classic from United Chargers is another rapid home charging station whose amperage can adjusted to suit the circuit breaker available.
+At the highest rating, it can deliver up to an impressive 30 miles of charge per hour.
+But in our opinion, the standout feature here is the protection offered by the NEMA 4 aluminum case.

 Many EV chargers claim to be for indoor or outdoor use, but none are tougher than this.
 It meets the IP67 standard for dust and water protection, meaning it can withstand full immersion.
 It is also fire-resistant, meets the UL standard for safety, comes with a wall mount, and will operate at temperatures as low as -22 degrees Fahrenheit and as high as 122 degrees Fahrenheit.

-Considering its performance, the Grizzl-E EV charger comes at a very reasonable price and is generally very reliable.
+Considering its performance, this charger is reasonably priced and very reliable.
 However, the output of each unit is factory set; the company claims that this reduces installation costs.
 While that is often true, it does mean that it cannot be changed if the owner changes residence and the power supplied is different.

 Product Specs

-The latest generation of electric vehicles uses a 48-amp supply for potential charging rates over 35 miles per hour.
-The Wallbox Pulsar Plus smart charger is one of the few home EV chargers capable of meeting this level.
-It also comes with the ability to charge two vehicles at the same time using intelligent circuits that balance power so breakers won’t trip.
+The latest generation of electric vehicles uses a 48-amp supply capable of facilitating charging rates over 35 mph.
+This model is one of the few home EV chargers capable of reaching this level.
+It can also charge two vehicles simultaneously using intelligent circuits that balance power so that breakers won’t trip.

 There are two versions of the Wallbox Pulsar Plus smart EV charger.
-The slightly less powerful 16-40 amp uses a 14-50 NEMA plug; the 16-48 amp must be hardwired.
+The slightly less powerful one uses a 14-50 NEMA plug; the 16-48 amp option must be hardwired.
 Both have Wi-Fi integration and use the included smartphone app for scheduling and monitoring.
-They are also compatible with voice control via Alexa or Google Home.
-Provision of Bluetooth means most smartphone features still work even when Wi-Fi is unavailable, though the distance from the device is limited to about 30 feet.
+They’re also compatible with voice control via Alexa or Google Home.
+Bluetooth compatibility means most smartphone features still work even when Wi-Fi is unavailable, though the Bluetooth range is limited to about 30 feet.

 The wall mount for the Wallbox Pulsar Plus is easy to fit and allows the unit to be unhooked and moved.
 However, the need to hardwire the 48-amp version makes this impractical with that model.
 A NEMA 4 watertight case allows for indoor or outdoor use.